BeamNG/BeamNG_NCAP_Tests/README.md

 ```

 The NCAP scenarios are implemented to fit into user-defined vehicle setups.
 As
-such you can define your own BeamNG.drive scenario to run the NCAP test in and
+such you can define your own BeamNG.tech scenario to run the NCAP test in and
 attach your own senor models to the vehicle being tested.